 - Sign up to take the ASVAB Test to explore your skills, strengths and aptitude relating to careers.
 This assessment is a requirement for enlistment in any military branch: ASVAB - Senior course selection begins!
-Engage in conversations with your teachers, counselors, and parents for recommendations, considering your postsecondary goals. - Use Naviance Student to research academic required/recommended courses for college acceptance. - Think about which teachers you might ask to write your letters of recommendation for college admissions (See page 16 for details).
+Engage in conversations with your teachers, counselors, and parents for recommendations, considering your postsecondary goals. - Use Naviance Student to research academic required/recommended courses for college acceptance. - Think about which teachers you might ask to write your letters of recommendation for college admissions (Further details about letters of recommendation are included in this guide). - Continue to refine your potential college interest list & use any scheduled breaks to visit colleges.
+Add colleges you are seriously considering to the "Colleges I'm Thinking About" list in Naviance. - Take the SAT/ACT at least once during the Spring.

-- Plan to attend the PTHS Counseling Dept's annual College Planning Night. - Continue to refine your potential college interest list & use any scheduled breaks to visit colleges.
-Add colleges you are seriously considering to the "Colleges I'm Thinking About" list in Naviance. - Take the SAT/ACT at least once during the Spring. - Consider enrollment for senior year in CCBC's High School Academies if applicable.
+• Consider enrollment for senior year in CCBC's High School Academies if applicable.